ujjwal502/next-viz-kit/app/components/Table/README.md

 A high-performance table that can handle large datasets (10,000+ rows) efficiently using virtualization.

+### FileUploadTable

+A specialized table component that allows users to upload Excel (.xlsx, .xls) or CSV files and instantly convert them to interactive tables.

 ## Features

 - ✅ Sorting
 - ✅ Filtering
 - ✅ Pagination
 - ✅ Virtualization for large datasets
+- ✅ Excel and CSV file uploading and parsing
 - ✅ Modular architecture
 - ✅ Styling with CSS modules
 - ✅ TypeScript support